Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Relationship with the DPP:

-- Allows recording of events throughout the equipment’s useful life, facilitating remanufacturing or resale with traceability.
+- It allows recording events throughout the equipment's useful life, facilitating remanufacturing or resale with traceability.

 3. LVMH / Louis Vuitton – Authenticity and traceability in luxury with NFC